mariahhavro/CPS240FinanceApp/README.md

 Allows users to View/Manage Debt, view a Debt Payment Plans, Add/Edit Debts and look at debt payment plans.
 To create a new Debt, a user must input the Name, value, and rate.

 ### Menu
-Main menu - Allows User to login and choose which part of the application they would like to interact with.
+Allows User to login upon inputting a username and password.
+A User can also create a password and username if the username they are choosing isn't already in use.
+From here a user can interact with the tabs to choose which part of the application they would like to interact with.

 ### User
-Lets the User create bank accounts.
-With these they can deposit or withdraw money and transfer money to other accounts.
+Allows the User create bank accounts.
+The User must input a name and balance to create an account.
+They can then deposit, withdraw, and transfer money in between accounts.

 ### LoanCalc
 The Loan Calculator allows users to create loans of different types and view the loan data.

-### UserSavings
-Stores User Savings information
+The User must input the amount for the loan, the term, the rate, and the downpay.